 There are also many tools available for teams looking to create fake data more generally.
 Here are just a few popular resources:

-Tonic integrates seamlessly with PostgreSQL to create safe, realistic, de-identified data for QA, testing, and analysis.
-To use Tonic to generate synthetic data based on a PostgreSQL dataset, simply follow these easy steps to connect Tonic to your source and destination databases.
+Tonic Structural integrates seamlessly with PostgreSQL to create safe, realistic, de-identified data for QA, testing, and analysis.
+To use Structural to generate synthetic data based on a PostgreSQL dataset, simply follow these easy steps to connect Tonic to your source and destination databases.
 For the source database, we recommend using a backup or fast follower database instead of connecting directly to your production environment.

 Through our API or intuitive UI, you can then easily create a model of your production data that will transform that data in-flight from source to destination, to give you a fully anonymized and fully useful mimicked database to hydrate your lower environments.